-What is Cross Guarantee?
+What is a Cross Guarantee?

-If one company in a group of companies borrows a loan from a bank and the other related companies provide the guarantee, the lender receives assurance that the borrower will repay the loan.
+If one company in a group of companies borrows a loan from a bank and the other related companies provide the cross guarantee, the lender receives assurance that the borrower will repay the loan.
 If the borrower fails to make principal and interest payments on time, the lender may require the guarantors to repay the loan on behalf of the borrower.

-How Cross Guarantee Works
+How a Cross Guarantee Works

-In a guarantee agreement, the giver of the guarantee is referred to as the “guarantor” while the person or entity to whom the guarantee is given is referred to as the “obligee” or “creditor.”
+In a cross guarantee agreement, the giver of the guarantee is referred to as the “guarantor” while the person or entity to whom the guarantee is given is referred to as the “obligee” or “creditor.”
 The person or entity whose payment is secured by the guarantee is referred to as the “principal” or “obligor.”
-For a public company, the shareholders may be required to approve the guarantee before it can take effect.
+For a public company, the shareholders may be required to approve the cross guarantee before it can take effect.

-One of the ways that cross guarantee works is when a parent and its subsidiary guarantee each other’s financial obligations.
-The parent company commits to paying the lenders if the subsidiary fails to make the agreed payments according to its agreement with the lender.
+One of the ways that a cross guarantee works is when a parent and its subsidiary guarantee each other’s financial obligations.
+The parent company commits to paying the lenders if the subsidiary fails to make the agreed payments according to its agreement with a lender.
 Sometimes, the guarantor may choose to guarantee only a portion of the loan.

 Also, when the loan is too large for one company to guarantee, several related companies may offer to cover a pro rata portion of the total loan.
 If the obligor is unable to make the agreed-upon repayments, each of the guarantors will be responsible for meeting the loan repayment.

-Guarantee agreement is an agreement under which a guarantor agrees to take responsibility for another entity’s financial obligations in the event that that entity is unable to meet the obligations at the agreed time.
+A guarantee agreement is an agreement under which a guarantor agrees to take responsibility for another entity’s financial obligations in the event that that entity is unable to meet the obligations at the agreed time.
 The agreement also outlines the specific areas that the guarantor promises to provide the guarantee, in the event that it does not guarantee the whole loan.

 The guarantee agreement gives the lender an upper hand in the transaction, and the agreement can be executed in a court of law.
 In essence, the court may view the guarantee agreement as an indemnity bond that compensates the obligee for any losses resulting from the principal’s failure to make periodic payments as required.
 Therefore, the guarantee agreement serves as an additional form of security.